 Every phone maker mentioned so far and some others will tell you they have the best phone camera.
 In a limited sense most of them are right, although it depends on your terms of reference.
 No phone costing, say, $800 or more has a bad camera.

 In the last year or so, every phone maker used the word ‘bokeh’ at least once in their launch presentation.
-It would not be hard to make a cliché bingo card for phone launch attendees.
+It would not be hard to think up a cliché bingo card for phone launch attendees.

-If this sounds like ‘me too’ marketing, well, it can be at times.
-Every phone maker thinks a fashion parade is an original idea.
+If this sounds like ‘me too’ market, well, it can be at times.
+Everyone seems to think a fashion parade is original.

 Most phone makers can point at unique camera hardware features.
 They can all point at unique software.

 The quality of still and moving pictures from high end phones is remarkable.
-If you know what you’re doing — we’ll come back to that — you can take wonderful images.
+If you know what you’re doing — we’ll come back to that point — you can achieve wonderful things.
 This is even more impressive when you consider how small the lenses are.
 Phone lenses are prone to finger smudges and camera shake is a given.

 A point of difference

 So why do phone makers put so much emphasis on cameras?
-An obvious reason is cameras differentiate what are otherwise me-too products.
+An obvious reason is cameras differentiate what can otherwise be me-too products.

 Telephony and connectivity are much the same on all phones including cheap ones.
 Screen resolution is higher than the human eye can perceive.
 Few high-end phones struggle with processing power.
 These days they all look alike.